November 8 2019

 This full-day student seminar is presented by the State Library of NSW and Sydney Living Museums.
 The seminar focuses on The Project and includes talks and workshops delivered by practising historians, archaeologists and museum and library professionals.

 Don’t miss this exciting opportunity for your students to develop their research skills and gain valuable advice, resources and inspiration as they embark on their major work.

 For the full program, click here.

 Historiography workshops with Sydney Living Museums

 - Each participant will be allocated to ONE of these workshops.
 All workshops are skills-based, focusing on historical inquiry and critical thinking.

 - Workshop numbers are strictly limited.
-The State Library of NSW will allocate places according to preferences expressed at the time of registration an order of receipt, and advise you of your workshop allocation when your booking is confirmed.
+The State Library of New South Wales will allocate places according to preferences expressed at the time of registration and order of receipt, and advise you of your workshop allocation when your booking is confirmed.

 - Some school groups may need to be split between different workshops.
 Sydney Living Museums staff will supervise the movement of students where required.

 The ancient world through modern eyes | The Mint